 LK: Yeah.
 It’s not something that you’re gonna hear about very often.
 So it was interesting because it’s not something that we expected when we were making the product.
 She’s younger, she’s an athlete.
 And she was just like, “Oh, it should be fine.
 I can walk it off.”
 That type of person.
 Like she saw [the data], and she was like, “Wow, my orgasms are really shitty.
 I should do something about this.”
 So she started taking her health seriously after that because it was kind of scary to see.
 You know, you see like all these different effects on your body, and for her one of them was shitty orgasms.

-Come back next week for Part II of the Juicy Cuts with Liz Klinger of Lioness, where we’ll go deeper into the importance of pleasure for overall health—for people with vulvas and people with penises!
+Now read Part 2 and Part 3 of the Juicy Cuts with Liz Klinger of Lioness, where we’ll go deeper into the importance of pleasure for overall health, learning about your body, and the dearth of sex research!

 In the meantime, sign up for my newsletter so you’ll never miss another riveting interview!